 President Donald Trump and his "efficiency chief" Elon Musk have already frozen the funding to the agency and shut down aid programs around the world, while employees have been laid off.

-On Thursday, unions for government employees filed lawsuits demanding that the shutdown be stopped.
+On Thursday, unions for government employees filed lawsuits demanding that the dismantling be stopped.

-It is unclear whether more services than the 300 currently mentioned will remain.
+It is unclear whether more services than the 300 mentioned will remain in the end.
 It will become clearer when the Trump administration has completed its review of the aid programs.
-Those who are allowed to remain will be placed under the Foreign Ministry, according to the government.
+Those who are allowed to remain will be placed under the State Department, according to the government.

 It will be foreign aid that is sensible and in line with our national interest, said Foreign Minister Marco Rubio on Thursday.